Hyper-Local Market Report Template: The Agent’s Guide to Local Authority

 Lead asks Valuation or consult requests.
 3 to 12 Proves the report is producing conversations, not just views.

-Use this matrix to keep your data tight and defensible.
 Use the Local MLS for pricing and inventory.
 Use public sources for permits, demographics, and school updates.
 Never guess.
 When a data point is thin, say so and use a longer time window.

 Data point Primary source Backup source Why it matters